-Applications for the next Lincoln-based course close Sunday, 14th November 2021
+Applications for the next Lincoln-based programme close 14 November 2021.

 Who is this

-Every course combination includes farmers, growers, producers as well as agribusiness representatives, so that exchanges in front and behind the farm gate occur.
+Every course combination includes farmers, growers, producers as well as agribusiness professionals, so that exchanges in front and behind the farm gate occur.

-- Passion and motivation to be leaders of change – in their industry, community or business
+- Passion and motivation to be a leader of change – in your industry, community or business

 - Build industry wide networks and friendships (developed through the course)